GrapheneOS/hardened_malloc/README.md

 This is unnecessary if you set `CONFIG_GUARD_SLABS_INTERVAL` to a very large value in the build configuration.

+On arm64, make sure your kernel is configured to use 4k pages since we haven't yet added support for 16k and 64k pages.
+The kernel also has to be configured to use 4 level page tables for the full 48 bit address space instead of only having a 39 bit address space for the default hardened\_malloc configuration.
+It's possible to reduce the class region size substantially to make a 39 bit address space workable but the defaults won't work.

 ## Configuration

 You can set some configuration options at compile-time via arguments to the